AtefeMsb/LeetCode/Graph/notes.md

 1. Traverse all vertices in a “graph”;
 2. Traverse all paths between any two vertices in a “graph”.

 # Tree
  any basic text will tell you that an undirected tree with 𝑛 nodes must have exactly "n - 1" edges

+# In Graph theory, the primary use cases of the “breadth-first search” (“BFS”) algorithm are:

+1. Traversing all vertices in the “graph”
+2. Finding the shortest path between two vertices in a graph where all edges have equal and positive weights.